projectquine/dreamfusion-3d-printer/README.md

 ```
 curl -X 'GET' 'http://localhost:8000/model/<YOUR_UUID>/mtl' -H 'accept: application/json' --output result.mtl
 ```
+**Note: If the file is not found, the API returns a 404, but curl will just save that response into the output file anyway :/ **

 To fetch a results video file, use curl rather than the /docs endpoint:
 ```